On This Page

 For a developer's guide to implementing the SCIM REST API with Okta and your application, the following links each contain all the information relevant to your specific SCIM:

-In order to have a SCIM application work with Okta, the application must reside on a SCIM server consisting of RESTful endpoints that are constructed according to V2.0 or V1.1 SCIM protocol specifications.
-The URL of your SCIM server is plugged into the SCIM application in Okta.
+To work with Okta, your SCIM application must use RESTful endpoints constructed according to either the V2.0 (opens new window) or V1.1 (opens new window) SCIM protocol specification.
+The URL of your SCIM server is plugged into the SCIM integration in your Okta org.
 Okta then communicates with the endpoints through a series of HTTP requests and responses using POST, GET, PUT, and PATCH operations.

 - Different namespaces means that Version 2.0 URIs are not backwards compatible with 1.1: